• Cooking Tips

 Cake unrolled and frosting spread on top.

 Roll the cake up again and then coat the outside of the roll with the rest of the buttercream.
-Place the cake roll on a plate or cookie sheet and refrigerate it for 10 to 15 minutes.
+Place the cake roll on a plate or cookie sheet and refrigerate.

 Roll Cake rolled back up and remaining frosting spread on top.